sferik/x-ruby/README.md

 Pull requests will only be accepted if they meet all the following criteria:

-1. Code must conform to [Standard Ruby](https://github.com/standardrb/standard).
+1. 100% C0 code coverage.
 This can be verified with:

+       bundle exec rake test

+2. Code must conform to [RuboCop rules](https://github.com/rubocop/rubocop).
+This can be verified with:

+       bundle exec rubocop

+3. Code must conform to [Standard Ruby](https://github.com/standardrb/standard).
+This can be verified with:

        bundle exec rake standard

-2. 100% C0 code coverage.
+4. 100% mutation coverage.
 This can be verified with:

+       git remote add upstream https://github.com/sferik/x-ruby
-       bundle exec rake test
+       bundle exec rake mutant

-3. 100% mutation coverage.
+5. RBS type signatures (in `sig/x.rbs`).
 This can be verified with:

-       git remote add upstream https://github.com/sferik/x-ruby # The upstream branch has to be added bundle exec rake mutant

-4. RBS type signatures (in `sig/x.rbs`).
-This can be verified with:

        bundle exec rake steep

-5. Code must conform to [RuboCop rules](https://github.com/rubocop/rubocop).
-This can be verified with:

-       bundle exec rubocop

 ## License